Geoffrey Bartlett: Early career 1973–1982

 After graduation in 1973, Bartlett set up a studio with Anthony Pryor and Augustine Dall'Ava at 108 Gertrude Street in the inner Melbourne suburb of Fitzroy.

 The three sculptors would share studios for the next 19 years.

 In 1976, Bartlett had his first solo exhibition at the Ewing and George Paton Galleries at the University of Melbourne.
 The exhibition had been selected by Patrick McCaughey and curated under the directorship of Kiffy Rubbo, both of whom have launched the careers of young Australian artists.

 New York 1983–1985

 The Harkness Fellowship allowed Bartlett to undertake a Master of Fine Arts (Hons) at Columbia University in New York.
 During this period in New York, Bartlett would construct more three-dimensional works, developing from his early works that were made to be viewed from a frontal perspective.

 While in New York, Bartlett visited the major art galleries in New York and met sculptors such as Isamu Noguchi, Frank Stella and Clement Meadmore.

-Bartlett cites David Smith, a well-known abstract expressionist, as an source of inspiration when starting out as a young sculptor.
+Bartlett cites David Smith, a well-known abstract expressionist, as a source of inspiration when starting out as a young sculptor.
 While in New York, he viewed Smith's work for the first time.

 Victor and Loti Smorgan, who were philanthropists and patron of the arts, paid for the shipping of Bartlett's 17 sculptures back to Australia.
 The works from New York were subsequently exhibited at the Pinacotheca in 1986.